Confiscation of Russian central bank funds: Russian retaliation

 The RDI report argues that a Russian threat to retaliate against the assets of any state announcing an intention to seize Russian assets overlooks the fact that because Russia is not a financial center and the ruble is not a reserve currency, Russia does not hold the sovereign funds of other countries.
 It would have to resort to seizing private assets of European and U.S. companies but most such companies fled from Russia after its invasion of Ukraine and Russia has already seized their assets.
-Tribe argues that given that the Russian assets have already been frozen and Vladimir Putin declared a war criminal, it's inconceivable that the assets will ever be unfrozen except to fund Ukraine's reconstruction, so we might as well get on with it.
+Tribe argues that given that "we have already frozen Russian assets and declared Vladimir Putin a war criminal, it is inconceivable that these assets would ever be unfrozen except to finance the reconstruction of Ukraine", so we might as well get on with it.

 It has also been argued that the value of foreign assets in Russia that are subject to retaliation would have already been reduced as a result of the risks of being in Russia to begin with.
 Furthermore, it is asked to what extent essential foreign policy interests should give way in order to protect the value of assets whose owners have not taken advantage of the two years they have had to remove their assets from Russia.

+On December 12, 2025, the Central Bank of Russia announced its decision to initiate legal proceedings against Euroclear in a Russian court.
+The central bank stated that Euroclear's actions had caused it damages by depriving the Russian regulator of the ability to manage its own cash and securities.
+The claimed damages amounted to 18.2 trillion rubles (equivalent to €195.54 billion or $229.05 billion at the Central Bank's exchange rate as of December 12) and consist of frozen central bank funds, the value of blocked securities, and lost profits.
+On May 15, 2026, the Moscow Arbitration Court granted the claim.